 Mjolnir (pronounced MEE-OL-neer): Thor's Hammer.

 Recently I have been hearing that Stan "Lee" Leiber of Marvel Comics claimed that he invented the word mjolnir.
-Something about this just didn't sit right, so I did some further research.
+Surely this can't be true?

 In a 2002 documentary with Kevin Smith, Lee claimed that it was actually his younger brother (and Marvel business partner) Larry Leiber who invented the word.
 Marvel was also using the term "the Uru Hammer" and then first used the word mjolnir in the issue "Journey into Mystery" #83 (August 1962).

-Meanwhile I have heard from people who grew up in Sweden and Denmark that this word is taught in Nordic history books as an Old Norse word with origins going back to the 13th - 14th century.
+Meanwhile people who grew up in Nordic countries will correctly tell you that this word is actually an ancient Old Norse word taught in Nordic history books with origins going back to at least the 13th - 14th century.

 Mjöllnir, meaning "crusher", "hamarr" or "stone tool".